 To add some more context to the ad's iconic success, analysis by Neurons shows that:

-The ad recorded some amazing stats:
+The ad recorded some impressive stats:

-In 2015, John Lewis presented a Christmas ad that transcended typical commercial expectations, taking viewers on a poignant journey titled “Man On The Moon.”
-This ad, part of their annual festive campaign, narrates the story of a young girl who discovers an elderly man living alone on the moon.
-Through her telescope, she witnesses his solitary existence and decides to send him a gift, thereby bridging the vast space between them.
-This was a collaboration with Age UK to raise awareness of the fact that one million older people go for a month or more without speaking to anyone and that Christmas for the festive creative.
+This ad, part of their annual festive campaign, narrates the story of a young girl who discovers an older man living alone on the moon.
+Through her telescope, she witnesses his solitary existence and sends him a gift, thereby bridging the vast space between them.

 Music choice: The soundtrack, a cover of "Half the World Away" by Oasis, performed by Norwegian artist Aurora, added a haunting and melancholic layer to the ad.
 This choice of music played a crucial role in setting the emotional tone.